fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 }
 ```

-Let's fix creating new notes to work with the backend.
-This means adding the token of the logged in user to the Authorization header of the HTTP request.
+Let's fix creating new notes so it works with the backend.
+This means adding the token of the logged-in user to the Authorization header of the HTTP request.

 The <i>noteService</i> module changes like so: